dagraham/etm-dgraham/README.md

 * *@g*: goto url or filepath.
 In the latter case, the system default application is used to open the filepath, e.g., on my macbook the system default for files ending in `.py` is to open them in MacVim.
 In the former case, the url will be opened in the default browser.
 In either case, a typo would likely render the link useless.
 * *@l*: location/context.
 In the *do next* view, `location` is used to organize undated tasks.
 Using `@l errands` in one task and `@l erands` in another would cause these tasks to be grouped separately.
-* *@i*: index - colon delimited string.
+* *@i*: index - forward slash delimited string.
 In both the *index* and the *used time* views, the index entry is used to group and aggregate entries.
-Using `@i jsmith:project a` in one entry and `@i jsmth:project a` in another would cause these these entries to be grouped and aggregated separately.
+Using `@i jsmith/project a` in one entry and `@i jsmth/project a` in another would cause these these entries to be grouped and aggregated separately.
 * *@n*: attendee. string using "[name:] address" format.
 If "address" begins with exactly 10 digits followed by an "@" it is treated as a mobile phone number.
 Otherwise it is treated as an email address.
 The optional "name:" can be used to facilitate autocompletion.
 Attendee entries are used in both email and text alerts.

 Other tracked attributes include *@c* (calendar) and *@t* (tag).